nbe95/home-office-light/README.md

 ## :bulb: The idea

-This is why I made a Home Office Indicator light using **LED strips attached to two engraved glass tiles**!
-Those tiles are mounted outside my (very small) office room and indicate whether I am in an important call or video conference, not wanting to be disturbed.
+This is why I ~~got bored and~~ made a Home Office Indicator light using **LED strips attached to two engraved glass tiles**!
+Those tiles are mounted outside my (very small) office room and indicate to the outside world whether I am in an important call or video conference, not wanting to be disturbed.
 Plus, a ring button is attached to it which produces a buzzer sound inside.

 The entire device is running on a Raspberry Pi in a Docker container with a web frontend.
 A few push buttons mounted at my desk and attached to an Arduino Yún -